 “We taught a group to be leaders and they will use their knowledge to help their classmates understand Anne’s life, it will help their confidence and will show how what happened then can have an impact on today.”

-Religious Education teacher Jenny Savage added: “This is an interactive way for Pleckgate students to learn about the story of Anne Frank and they are so enthusiastic.
+Religious Education teacher Jenny Savage added: “This is an interactive way for Pleckgate pupils to learn about the story of Anne Frank and they are so enthusiastic.

 “They may also get the chance to work as Anne Frank Trust UK ambassadors as well so it’s an important part of their development.